GeoffIX/PoserLib/PoserUI module_ReadMe.txt

 	Return a list of names of animSets in the poser scene.
 AnimSet Names are not yet exposed to Python in 11.0.6.33735 Names will either consist of the value of the 'Name' attribute of the animSet or the animSets() list index in the form 'AnimSet {}'.format(index)
+	AnimSet names are now exposed in Poser 12.0.735, so that method is used if available.
 	"""

 def GetAnimSetAttribute( theAnimSetName, theAttribute ):